mr-sparkie/AcciAlert/README.md

-Certainly!
-Below is a complete README template that you can copy and paste into your project for "AcciAlert".
-This template includes detailed sections for setup, usage, examples, and other necessary information:

 # AcciAlert

 AcciAlert is a video processing tool designed to detect accidents in real-time using the YOLO (You Only Look Once) object detection algorithm.
 This project utilizes OpenCV and YOLO to analyze video footage and alert users when an accident is detected.